SeanShubin/liberalist/content/03-details/01-condorcet.md

 Instant runoff voting does not meet Condorcet criteria, instead, it works like this:

-    Ballots are initially counted for each elector’s top choice, losing candidates are eliminated, and ballots for losing candidates are redistributed until one candidate is the top remaining choice of a majority of the voters.
+    Ballots are initially counted for each elector's top choice, losing candidates are eliminated, and ballots for losing candidates are redistributed until one candidate is the top remaining choice of a majority of the voters.